+The section is a guideline for protection of critical system functions in case of audit processing failure.
 Without appropriate response to audit processing failure, an attacker's activities can go unnoticed, and evidence of whether the attack led to a breach can be inconclusive.
-Here we set out guidelines for protection of critical system functions in case of audit processing failure.
-Some of the common approaches are as follows:
+Following are some common approaches: